Trifocals7733/BigDJ/README.md

 - BigDJ changes the voice-processing behavior; it does not route audio into the microphone.
 - Send your music to the input selected by Big Walk using a virtual audio cable, Voicemeeter, or speakers.
+- Programs such as [Logitech Mixline](https://www.logitechg.com/software/mixline) or [VB-Audio](https://vb-audio.com/) are recommended for managing this audio routing.
 - Check the game's microphone/input selection and verify that the input meter responds to the music.

 ### The build fails with MSB3027 or a locked DLL